 - a red rash develops before the blisters

 - the blisters are large and filled with fluid that’s usually clear, but may contain some blood

 - the blisters are thick and don’t rupture easily

 - the skin around the blisters may appear normal, or slightly red or dark

 - ruptured blisters are usually sensitive and painful

 Your dermatologist will be able to make a fairly firm diagnosis simply by examining your blisters.
 Further testing will be needed to prescribe the right treatment.

 Pemphigoid cannot be cured, but treatments are usually very successful at relieving symptoms.
 Corticosteroids, either in pill or topical form, will likely be the first treatment your doctor prescribes.
 These medications reduce inflammation and can help to heal the blisters and relieve itching.
-However, they can also cause serious side effects, especially from long-term use, so your doctor will take you off of the corticosteroids after the blistering clears up.
+However, they can also cause significant side effects, especially from long-term use, so your doctor will taper you off of the corticosteroids after the blistering clears up.

 With comprehensive treatment, the outlook for pemphigoid is good.
 Most people respond well to medication.
 The disease will often go away after a few years of treatment.
-Pemphigoid may return at any time, even with proper treatment.
+But pemphigoid may return at any time, even with proper treatment.